mem0cypher/mem0cypher/README.md

   <img src="https://img.shields.io/badge/-Codex-000000?style=flat&logo=openai&logoColor=white" />
 </p>

 Shipping open-source projects and prototypes.
-After years of building and learning, I’m now using agent workflows to move faster, learn more, and ship more consistently.
+I’m now using agent workflows to move faster, learn more, and ship more consistently.
 If I’m not streaming, I’m probably managing agents—or vibe coding.

 🔮 **[auravote.com](https://auravote.com) (closed source)** – Voting platform for ranking the "Aura" of people.